Tove Skutnabb-Kangas: Life

 Skutnabb-Kangas was born in Helsinki, Finland, and her mother tongues were Finnish and Swedish.
-After receiving her education at single sex schools in Helsinki, she worked for a short time at the teacher training college.
+After studying at single sex schools in Helsinki, she worked for a short time at the teacher training college.
 In 1967 and 1968, she was in the United States, where she worked for Einar Haugen at the Department of Nordic Languages at Harvard.
 After that she worked briefly as a teacher in Helsinki.
 From 1970, she worked as a scientist at universities in Finland and Denmark.
 In 1976, she obtained her first doctorate in Helsinki; The subject of her doctorate was bilingualism.
 From 1995 to 2000, she taught at Roskilde University, where she was a guest researcher from 1979 to 2007.
 From then until her death, she was emeritus.

-The topic of her work was primarily the study of the conditions of bilingualism.
 At the beginning of the 1980s, she developed the concept of linguicism, with which she summarized the discrimination of minority languages.
 She criticized the neglect of children who speak mother tongues that are foreign to the country where they live (for example Turkish children in Germany) as well as the devaluation of bilingualism.
 Kangas defined linguicism as the "ideologies and structures which are used to legitimate, effectuate, and reproduce unequal division of power and resources (both material and non-material) between groups which are defined on the basis of language".

 In 2000, a book was published with the title Rights to language: equity, power and education; celebrating the 60th birthday of Tove Skutnabb-Kangas by her husband British linguist Robert Phillipson.

 She was the stepmother of Danish actor Caspar Phillipson.

 In 2003, she and Aina Moll won the Linguapax Prize, awarded by Linguapax International.

-Skutnabb-Kangas died in Lund, Sweden on 29 May 2023, at the age of 82.
+Skutnabb-Kangas died in Sjöberga, Sweden on 29 May 2023, at the age of 82.